-- A. the name of the student; - B. the address of the student's residence; - C. the name of the student's school; - D. if the student is a homeless child or youth, the student's contact information and the name of the student's school; - E. a description of the nature of the problem of the student relating to the proposed or refused action, including facts relating to the problem; and, - F. a proposed resolution of the problem to the extent known and available.
+- A. the name of the child; - B. the address of the child's residence: - C. the name of the child's school; - D. if the child is a homeless child or youth, the child's contact information and the name of the child's school; - E. a description of the nature of the problem of the child relating to the proposed or refused action, including facts relating to the problem; and, - F. a proposed resolution of the problem to the extent known and available.

-A complaint is filed on the date it is received by DESE if received during business hours of the Office of Special Education as posted on the DESE website.
-Complaints received after business hours will be deemed filed the following business day.
+A complaint is filed on the date it is received by the Department if received during business hours of the Office of Special Education as posted on the website.
+Complaints received after business hours will be filed the following business day.